 The Spring Creek Trail provides a dose of natural beauty and tranquility just off the busy interstates that run through the suburban community of Edmond, Oklahoma.
-Currently stretching about 2.5 miles from end to end, local officials hope to one day connect this trail to a planned 18 mile loop around Arcadia Lake.
-For now, though, trail users can take advantage of the path as part of a trip to Spring Creek Park to enjoy fishing, picnicking, swimming, and other outdoor activities.
+It stretches 2.5 miles from end to end.
+Trail users can take advantage of the path as part of a trip to Spring Creek Park to enjoy fishing, picnicking, swimming, and other outdoor activities.

 Nice pavement, a bench every once in a while, and beautiful green views.
 Really enjoy jogging this path.
 Not many people which is great and adds to the solitude.